JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 * values (including functions, which are values)
 * other modules

-Since we know records: records are collections of values, each with a name.

-A module is a _bit_ like a record, but it can hold many different kinds of things, not just values.
-However, modules are not first class values like records.
+Modules are a _bit_ like records, but they can hold many different kinds of things, not just values.
+However, modules are not first class values like records -- for example, they can't directly be passed as arguments to functions.

 ## `.ml` files are modules